afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 ![Fork](https://help.github.com/assets/images/help/repository/fork_button.jpg)

 So say your github username is X and you really really like this blog and want to add an entry.
-Ok, go to [this blog's github page][page] and click "Fork".
+OK, go to [this blog's github page][page] and click "Fork".
 Boom, you have the exact copy of my blog under your name X. And now you can start playing around with it: correct my poor grammar, write that I am a moron on every page, change that logo above to a monkey or just add a new